November 2018. California.

 Our route home included a stop in Kings Canyon National Park.
 After leaving San Diego we stopped at the Lake Elsinore supercharger and found a second hand bookstore where the kids picked up some good books that kept them occupied for the next leg of the trip.

-We next stopped in Bakersfield after driving 185 miles (300 km), and ate a leisurely lunch while adding 207 miles to the pack while charging the Model 3 up to 301 miles (485 km) – which was the highest we had charged our Model 3 at that time.
+We next stopped in Bakersfield after driving 185 miles (300 km), and ate a leisurely lunch while adding 207 miles to the pack and charging the Model 3 up to 301 miles (485 km) – which was the highest we had charged our Model 3 at that time.
 From there we drove up to King’s Canyon to stay the night.

 The trip from Bakersfield to Kings Canyon was about 145 miles and included a 6600 ft climb.
 This is not an issue when you can tap into Tesla’s extensive supercharging network and put over 250 miles (400 km) in the pack.
 There are currently two 120V outlets listed on Plugshare in the part of Kings Canyon we visited, but we didn’t need the charge.

 The next morning after breakfast we went to General Grant Grove and walked among trees over 1000 years old, over 200 feet tall, and with trunks up to 40 feet in diameter.
 These trees count among some of the largest living things on the planet.
 Pictures don’t capture and words barely do justice to the immense size of the Giant Sequoias.
 But if I had to choose one word: Majestic.
 If you haven’t done so yet, visit a grove of these giants when possible.

 Note: Transportation generates almost 1/3 of carbon emissions in the United States.
 It’s on us to create and use cleaner sources of energy to meet our transportation needs and protect our planet.
 Driving an EV is one way to reduce pollution and carbon emissions.

 Energy Use and Emissions